peerjako-aws/cdktf-csharp-examples/vpc-ec2-example/README.md

 ![image-20220508190132590](images/image-20220506145937284.png)

-Let us configure the AWS provider to use the eu-north-1 region (or whatever favorite region you have) by adding the following line to the MyApp stack part of Main.cs
+Let us configure the AWS provider to use the eu-west-1 region by adding the following line to the MyApp stack part of Main.cs

 ```c#
 new AwsProvider(this, "AWS", new AwsProviderConfig { Region = "eu-west-1" });